Feng Shui Basics

 Open space is useful when it creates clarity, not emptiness.
 The point is a room that is easier to read and easier to move through.

-The Practical Fixes That Usually Matter Most
+The Practical Fixes That Matter Most

-Start with the home in this order: entry, pathways, repairs, clutter, and then the rooms that affect your body most directly, usually the bedroom and living room.
+Start with the home in this order: entry, pathways, repairs, clutter, and then the rooms that affect your body most directly, especially the bedroom and living room.
 This sequence helps because it removes friction from the structure of the home before you get into finer styling choices.

 A room like this can still work, but it settles more easily when the desk stays visually secondary and the bed remains the emotional center.